 It depends on the power density of the light.
 It depends on the dosage you are seeking.
 It depends on your goal when using the light and your target area.

-Also, one thing that should be noted is the potential nnEMF output from the light.
-Some red light devices have been tested to have very high nnEMF levels (XXX primalhacker?) putting them in dangerous zones.
+Also, one thing that should be noted is the potential non-native electromagnetic fields (nnEMF) output from the light.
+Some red light devices have been tested to have very high nnEMF levels putting them in dangerous zones.

-Others, like the Joovv panels I have tested here - have safe levels of nnEMF output, but there are higher the closer you get to the light source.
+Others, like the Joovv panels I have tested here, have safe levels of nnEMF output, but they are higher the closer you get to the light source.

-This is why you want to ensure you get a red light device that 1) doesn't have a large nnEMF output and 2) has a strong LED power output so that you don't have to stand right next to the panel.
+This is why you want to ensure you get a red light device that doesn't have a large nnEMF output and also has a strong LED power output so that you don't have to stand right next to the panel.

-Please see the answers to my question on dosing and on side effects above.
+Please see the answers to my question on dosing and side effects above.

-Red Light Therapy has been (and still is) used successfully to help heal animals.
-Also red light therapy is often used to help plants grow.
+Red light therapy has been being used successfully to help heal animals.
+Also, red light therapy is often used to help plants grow.